Gene-Editing Scientist's 'Actions Are A Product Of Modern China'

 Just as He's work is a product of China's political and legal landscape, it is also a result of aspects of Chinese society and culture, according to Tongji University professor Zhu Dake.
 "The Chinese way is to only think of success," Zhu says.
 "We don't think of whether the path to that success is legal or ethical, and you can use as many tricks as you want as long as you succeed.
 Every Chinese person grows up with this notion."

-And there's another cultural aspect of China that scientist Cheng says plays a big part in He's: the role of gender.
+And there's another cultural aspect of China that scientist Cheng says plays a big part in He's work: the role of gender.
 Cheng says Lulu and Nana, apart from being twin baby girls whose DNA was altered by a male scientist, were created this way by He for an expressed reason.
 At the Hong Kong conference where He officially announced his experiment, he said Mark, the name he uses for the twins' father, had lost hope for his life after learning he was HIV-positive.
 But, says He, when he altered the genes of Mark's twin daughters in an effort to make them resistant to the virus, Mark's hope in life was restored.

-He repeated this in YouTube videos he made about the experiment, adding that he, too, is a father of two girls, and understood Mark's dilemma.
+He repeated this in YouTube videos he made about the experiment, adding that he too is a father of two girls and understood Mark's dilemma.

 Cheng says He's decision to justify his experiment this way was exploitative of troublesome aspects of gender imbalance in Chinese culture.
 "He Jiankui exploited the shame of the father, the desire of fatherhood, the societal expectation of how men are expected to carry on the family life," says Cheng.
 "And that was used as a way to recruit volunteers and subjects for his experiment."

-Cheng's hope is that the case of He will prompt Chinese scientists and politicians to reflect on how this happened, and to take measures to ensure it doesn't happen again.
+Cheng's hope is that the case of He will prompt Chinese scientists and politicians to reflect on how this happened and take measures to ensure it doesn't happen again.

 NPR Shanghai bureau assistant Yuhan Xu contributed research to this story.